Recently, a friend posted this on my Facebook page:

 Gas, Bloating, Discomfort

 This is not a nutritional argument, but it certainly is one that I hear clients use!
-Your body will get used to it - the more often you eat beans, the better your body can handle them.
 Your body is an amazingly adaptive machine that wants to be efficient.
 It learns about your habits and patterns and responds accordingly.
+Your body will get used to it - the more often you eat beans, the better your body can handle them.
 The problem is when you shock your system with "new" foods.
-The same thing happens with junk food, but for some reason, we're more willing to persevere on that front :)
+Note: this same thing happens with junk food, but for some reason, we're more willing to persevere on that front.
+Ha!

 Try incorporating beans consistently to your diet - even in small doses - and you'll notice your body will begin to respond better.
 You can also consider taking Beano(R) or something similar.
 If you're using canned beans, be sure to drain and rinse them first.
-You'll not only save yourself tons of sodium, but some of that gas, as well.
+You'll not only save yourself tons of sodium (about 40% is removed when you rinse and drain), but some of that gas, as well.
 For a more extensive look at this topic, a piece from the Savvy Vegetarian.

 Phytic Acid / Phytates

 The major argument against beans and legumes is that they contain phytic acid or phytates (the suffixes "-ic acid" and "-ate" are two different ways of naming the same chemical structure).
 Why is this so atrocious?
-Well, phytic acid is sometimes referred to as an anti-nutrient because it binds to minerals in your digestive tract, which prevents them from being absorbed.
-Meaning, you might see that 1/2 cup of beans contains about 2-3mg of iron - but how much of that is your body able to absorb?
-Not all of it, due to the presence of the phytic acid.
-How much is lost?
-It's not clear, exactly.
+Phytic acid is sometimes referred to as an “anti-nutrient” because it binds to minerals in your digestive tract, preventing them from being absorbed.
+That means while you might see ½-cup serving of beans contains about 2-3mg of iron, your body may not actually absorb that much?
+It will definitively not absorb all of it, due to the presence of the phytic acid.
+But it is unclear how much is actually lost.

-The Paleo and Whole30 crowd would say that this is the reason to avoid beans and legumes - you are creating nutrient deficiencies by consuming these foods.
-The issue, they say, is in the quantity in which people consume beans and legumes.
-True, nuts and seeds contain phytates, but they are consumed by the tablespoon, not the cup.
+The Paleo and Whole30 crowd would say that this is the reason to avoid beans and legumes.
+They believe that you are creating nutrient deficiencies by consuming these foods.
+The issue, they say, lies in the quantity in which people consume beans and legumes.
+Nuts and seeds also contain phytates, but they are consumed by the tablespoon, not the cup.

-There are also ways around this "anti-nutrient" aspect of phytic acid.
+Finally, there are ways around this "anti-nutrient" aspect of phytic acid.
 Various methods of preparation will reduce the amount of phytic acid in foods.
 Sprouting, soaking or fermenting, along with adding heat can make a difference.
 Pairing phytate-rich foods with foods high in vitamin C or vinegar will aid in mineral absorption and offset the phytic acid.